Nick-ODonoghue/footy-sports-news/README.md

 ## Site To-Do

-- Decide on data and information to be displayed in the GUI
 - Style for mobile uses
+- Create autoscroll for squad
+- Scrap live data for breaking news
+- DONE - Decide on data and information to be displayed in the GUI
-- Style for large screen users
+- DONE - Style for large screen users
 - Sections:
-  - Header
+  - DONE - Header
-  - Search Box
+  - DONE - Search Box
-  - Main Content
+  - DONE - Main Content
-  - Footer
+  - DONE - Footer
-- API calls
+- DONE - API calls
-- Push to Heroku
+- DONE - Push to Heroku

 <br>